paracrawl/Domain_Adaptation/README.md

 - `-sl` The source language that will be used for domain analysis.
 This should be lower case.
 For example en, fr, de.
 - `-tl` The target language that will be paired with the source language to determine the path to the language pair in the Pool Data.
 This should be lower case.
 - `-score_path` Directory that contains scores.
+- `-pool_path` Directory into which pool data is stored.
 - `-out_path` Directory into which selected data is stored.
 - `-threshold` This value represents the minimum score for data to be extracted with.
 If the score is greater than or equal to this score, then the line will be extracted.
 - `-ratio` Instead of specifying the threshold, compute it to select a specified ratio of the data